-A year to build a new solution to reduce environmental harms.
+A year to build new solutions to transform people’s financial resilience.

 “What can you build in a year?”

-Zinc will support an exceptional female tech Founder on the next Zinc Venture Builder, starting in October 2022, to celebrate our former colleague, Rose Acton.
+Zinc will support an exceptional woman tech Founder on the next Zinc Venture Builder, starting in April 2023, to celebrate our former colleague, Rose Acton.
 Sadly, Rose passed away in December 2020, age 28, after being diagnosed with grade 4 glioblastoma.

-Rose was a Founder on Zinc’s first ever Venture Builder programme, who later stepped down from her role as a co-founder at Parla and joined Zinc’s team.
+Rose was a Founder on Zinc’s first ever Venture Builder who later stepped down from her role as a co-Founder at Parla and joined Zinc’s team.
 Zinc’s Venture Builder offers brilliant individuals the opportunity to co-found and build their own mission-driven commercial business from scratch.

 About the Rose Acton Award

-The award will be granted to one exceptionally ambitious technical female Founder on each of our Venture Builders.
-Each Founder in the cohort receives a £12,000 stipend across the first six months of Zinc’s Venture Builder programme, to assist with living costs as they find their co-founder and establish their business.
+The award will be granted to one exceptionally ambitious technical woman Founder on each of our Venture Builders.
+Each Founder in the cohort receives a £13,200 stipend across the first six months of Zinc’s Venture Builder to assist with living costs as they find their co-Founder and establish their business.
 The recipient of The Rose Acton Award will receive an additional six-month personal stipend, providing a full year of individual support.

 Eligible candidates must:

-- Be a woman with a background in software development/engineering/data sciences/tech
+- Have a background in software development/engineering/data sciences/tech

 - Demonstrate Rose’s values

-- Have submitted an application for Zinc’s next Venture Builder programme (in October 2022, this is to reduce environmental harms)
+- Have submitted an application for Zinc’s next Venture Builder (beginning in April 2023, with the mission to transform people’s financial resilience)

 Our first recipient

 Ntombikayise Banda is the very first Rose Acton Award recipient.
-She moved from South Africa to London to join Zinc’s 4th mission cohort to ensure the mental & emotional health of children and young people.
+She moved from South Africa to London to join Zinc’s fourth mission cohort, with the mission to improve the mental and emotional health of children and young people.

 An accomplished computer scientist and engineer, Ntombi is a graduate of the University of Pretoria, the University of Cape Town and Cambridge University.